drewwills/Soffit/README.md

 ## Minimal Soffit Portlet

-Follow these three steps to add portlet_ness_ to your Java webapp.
+Follow these three steps to add portlet-ness to your Java webapp.

 ### Add Soffit as a dependency to your project